gotev/android-upload-service/ISSUE_TEMPLATE.md

 Be sure to check [Asking for help](https://github.com/gotev/android-upload-service/wiki/Asking%20for%20help) page on the Wiki before opening a new issue!
 Delete this text when you create a new issue.

 ### Version info
-* Android Upload Service version (e.g. 3.0.2):
+* Android Upload Service version:
-* Android version and API version (e.g. 6.0.1 API 23):
+* Android version and API version:
 * HTTP stack (e.g. HurlStack or OkHttpStack):

 ### What did you expect?